erikhagreis/fb-text2html/README.md

 import fbText2html from 'fb-text2html';

 // multiline plain text in;
-const text = `hey! checkout this cool FB page 😋,
+const text = `hey! check out this cool FB page 😋,

-and also checkout this link: goo.gl/Q377nS bye! 😹`;
+and also don't miss out on this link: goo.gl/Q377nS bye! 😹`;

 // tags come in the following format: